infinite-options/MTYD-Backend-old/README.md

 _Python server contains endpoints that is serving for MTYD website and MTYD mobile.
 Each endpoint will require specific format which the front end should follow in order to get the right response back._
 _To run the server in local machine, please make sure to install all dependencies which are listed in **requirement.txt** and also we should run it on python virtual environment (after running virtual environment, run **pip3 install -r requirements.txt** to install all dependencies automatically.)_

-*The server is hold at: **https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev.** and is updated through **zappa update dev** command (when running on local machine, the lambda's address above will be replaced by **localhost:2000**).
+*The server is held at: **https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev** and it is updated through **zappa update dev** command (when running on local machine, the lambda's address above will be replaced by **localhost:2000**).
 Endpoints and its required format are listed as following:*

 **>>> SignUp: https://ht56vci4v9.execute-api.us-west-1.amazonaws.com/dev/api/v2/signup**